 For the purposes of the previous paragraph, an award (other than restricted stock) will be considered assumed if, following the reorganization event, the award confers the right to purchase or receive pursuant to the terms of such award, for each share of common stock subject to the award immediately prior to the consummation of the reorganization event, the consideration (whether cash, securities or other property) received as a result of the reorganization event by holders of common stock for each share of common stock held immediately prior to the consummation of the reorganization event (and if holders were offered a choice of consideration, the type of consideration chosen by the holders of a majority of the outstanding shares of common stock).
-However, if the consideration received as a result of the reorganization event is not solely common stock of the acquiring or succeeding corporation (or an affiliate thereof), the Company may, with the consent of the award to consist solely of such number of shares of common stock of the acquiring or succeeding corporation (or an affiliate thereof) that our Board determines to be equivalent in value (as of the date of such determination or another date specified by our Board) to the per share consideration received by holders of outstanding shares of common stock as a result of the reorganization event.
+However, if the consideration received as a result of the reorganization event is not solely common stock of the acquiring or succeeding corporation (or an affiliate thereof), the Company may, with the consent of the acquiring or succeeding corporation, provide for the consideration to be received upon the exercise or settlement of the award to consist solely of such number of shares of common stock of the acquiring or succeeding corporation (or an affiliate thereof) that our Board determines to be equivalent in value (as of the date of such determination or another date specified by our Board) to the per share consideration received by holders of outstanding shares of common stock as a result of the reorganization event.